Insights are all around you, if you know where to look

 Asda recently started selling boxes of wonky veg as part of its ‘Beautiful on the Inside’ range, as an alternative to the shiny, pristine, all-the-same-size veg that consumers have come to expect from supermarkets.

 So what’s the insight behind this move?
-Clearly it’s about authenticity, health and the environment.
-As awareness rises about how our food gets from farm to fork, and interest in organic and natural products grows, consumers want to feel they’re eating real, honest food that’s doing them good, and doing the planet good.
+Clearly, it’s about authenticity, health and the environment.
+As awareness rises about how our food gets from the farm to the fork, and interest in organic and natural products grows, consumers want to feel they’re eating real, honest food that’s doing them good, and doing the planet good.
 In the past, this has either meant expensive organic fare aimed at well-to-do foodies, or veg that’s so “natural” it’s got things living in it.

-But Asda has come up with a way to fulfil this need for its customers, while providing the guarantee of reliability that a major supermarket brand can offer – as well as the convenience of being able to pick it up with all the rest of your groceries.
+But Asda has come up with a way to fulfil this need for its customers while providing the guarantee of reliability that a major supermarket brand can offer – as well as the convenience of being able to pick it up with all the rest of your groceries.

 Another interesting example of insight in action is this ad for Kalms herbal stress-relief tablets, which aired last year.

 The advert features a cavewoman going about her prehistoric day – running away from angry mammoths, crossing ravines balanced on a tree branch – and trying to cope with it all calmly.